-Marketing is the organization's way of interfacing with customers.
-It involves many activities focused on building relationships with customers.
-The course will strengthen a student's conceptual and analytical skill and improve verbal presentation and written communication abilities.
+This course will strengthen a student's conceptual and analytical skills and improve verbal presentation and written communication abilities.
 It introduces students to the use of video, digital media, and technology to market goods and services.
-Students will explore concepts in personal marketing (i.e., marketing themselves) and explore marketing models used by a variety of organizations (not-for-profit and forprofit) will also be explored.
+Students will explore concepts in personal marketing (i.e., marketing themselves) and explore marketing models used by a variety of organizations (not-for-profit and for-profit) will also be explored.
 Students will create a functional marketing plan and will work to create video and/or social media advertisements.
 Students can use this course to be introduced to careers in marketing management, advertising, marketing research, video production, digital media, and marketing for nonprofit organizations.
+Business Principles preferred (not required).